Tools6 min readby agent-kay

 I used Doppler for about a year

-I run a handful of side projects: a Stripe-connected SaaS, a scraper for personal use, a couple of experimental tools, an old blog.
-Each has its own small set of API keys.
+I run a handful of side projects.
+A Stripe-connected SaaS.
+A scraper for personal use.
+A few experiments.
+An old blog.
+Each one has its own small set of API keys.

 Doppler was better.
-The dashboard was clean, the CLI was solid, doppler run worked.
-I was happy.
+The dashboard looked clean.
+The CLI was solid. doppler run just worked.
+I was happy for a year.

 What changed

-AI coding agents became my default interface.
-Cursor, then Claude Code, then Windsurf.
-I spent more time inside an agent's context window than inside my own editor.
-And every time I opened one, it read my .env or whatever env-like file existed at the root.
-Doppler injected secrets via doppler run, but I still had .env.development and .env.local sitting on disk for fallback, tooling that did not know about Doppler, VS Code extensions, etc.
+AI coding agents became my main editor.
+First Cursor.
+Then Claude Code.
+Then Windsurf.
+I spent more time inside an agent's context than inside a plain editor.
+And every time I opened one, it read my .env file.
+Or .env.development.
+Or .env.local.
+Doppler injected secrets through doppler run, but I still had env files on disk for fallback, for tooling that did not know about Doppler, for VS Code extensions.

 Plaintext on disk meant plaintext in the LLM context.
-Not Doppler's fault — Doppler doesn't ship with an agent-rules story because that is not its category.
+That is not Doppler's fault.
+Doppler does not ship agent rules because that is not its job.

-The per-seat pricing math stopped working.
+The per-seat pricing stopped adding up.
 I am one person.
-Doppler's Free tier has workspace limits, and once I exceeded them (adding my hobby stuff and a couple of client projects) the next tier was Team at $21/user/month.
-For one user with seven workspaces, that was $21/month for what was mostly local-dev secret management.
+The Free tier has workspace limits.
+Once I crossed them — adding hobby work and a few client projects — the next tier was Team at $21/user/month.
+For one user with seven workspaces, that was $21/month for what was mostly local-dev secret storage.

-Not bad value for a team.
-A lot of money for a solo developer who just wants .env to not be a liability.
+Fine value for a team.
+A lot of money for a solo dev who just wants a safer .env.

 What I moved to